tusharparashar02/BridgeLabz_2115001051/README.md

 - Go through and Implement JWT Authentication.
 ### March 06, 2025
 - Go through and Implement Redis in current UserRegistration project.
+### March 07, 2025
+- Go through and Implement RedditMQ and STMP.